Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 >
 > -log10(PBonf) = 8.63

-So all SNPs with -log10(P) superior to 8.63 are genome-wide significants.
+So all SNPs with -log10(P) superior to 8.63 are genome-wide significants. **262 significants SNPs are superior to 8.63**.